tbodt/greenstack/doc/index.rst

 Instantiation
 -------------

-``greenlet.greenlet`` is the greenlet type, which supports the following
+``greenstack.greenlet`` is the greenlet type, which supports the following
 operations:

 ``greenlet(run=None, parent=None)``